-A. Acceptable Use
+A. Acceptable Use While on Duty or on School Property

 - 1. Staff shall be restricted to use the Internet to conduct research for instructional purposes. - 2.
 Staff may use the Internet for school-related e-mail communication with fellow educators, students, parents and patrons. - 3.
 Staff may use the Internet in any other way which serves a legitimate educational purpose and that is consistent with district policy and good professional judgment. - 4.
 Teachers should integrate the use of electronic resources into the classroom.
 As the quality and integrity of content on the Internet is not guaranteed, teachers must examine the source of the information and provide guidance to students on evaluating the quality of information they may encounter on the Internet.